craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-swedishrye" %}

 There are a surprising number of breads in this book that have that Christmassy/medicinal taste.
 I remain not a big fan of that flavor combo, and this bread was no exception.
 At least it made my house smell nice when I boiled molasses, orange extract, aniseed, cardamom and fennel.
 I also think I must have made a mistake somewhere, the dough was surprisingly stiff and even after I added extra water it was very hard to work.

+## #36: Stollen (pp. 268-273)

+{% include gallery id="gallery-stollen" %}

+It's another Christmas bread, and so tastes a lot like the Greek celebration bread and the pannetone.
+Little more to add on top of that, but it was fairly nice, and the heavy dusting of powdered sugar certainly added something.

 ## #35: Sunflower Seed Rye (pp. 264-267)